Process Outcome Framework

 In the library

-Sequential relationships between patient and treatment program attributes, early patient engagement, recovery stages, retention, and favorable outcomes are discussed—along with behavioral, cognitive, and skills training interventions that have been shown to be effective for enhancing specific stages of the patient recovery process.
+Sequential relationships between patient and treatment program attributes, early patient engagement, recovery stages, retention, and favorable outcomes are discussed — along with behavioral, cognitive, and skills training interventions that have been shown to be effective

-Simpson's abstract establishes the Process Outcome Framework as a sequential, multi-stage model linking patient and program attributes through engagement and retention to favorable outcomes.
+Simpson’s foundational article proposes the Process Outcome Framework as an integrated treatment model specifying sequential mediating pathways from patient attributes through engagement and retention to favorable outcomes.

 Simpson, D. Dwayne, A conceptual framework for drug treatment process and outcomes, 2004thesis